 For many of us, we have found ourselves in our homes more than ever, maybe even with additional time on our hands.
 With warmer weather here, it’s the perfect time to perform the regular maintenance around your home that often gets ignored – just please leave the bigger projects to the professionals.
-We hope that you are making the most of your time because there is no telling when our new normal will begin and the hustle and bustle is sure to follow.
-Here’s some of our recommendations to get your home in order.
+We hope that you are making the most of your time; here are some of our recommendations to get your home in order for the spring.

 Inside Your Home:

 - Check and clean the clothes dryer vent from the dryer to the exterior vent cap; making sure there are no obstructions.
 Dryer lint is incredibly flammable and poses a fire risk.

 - Try out your air conditioning system before the first hot day of summer.
 If there’s a problem, you can have it repaired earlier.

 - Remember to inspect/replace your HVAC filter monthly or according to manufacturer’s recommendations.
 Write the date for the next change on the filter.

 - 1″ filters every 1-3 months : larger media filters may be 3 months all the way to a year